pb-10/introduction-to-dart/exercises on DART/assignment_hints.md

 ##HINT for #7:

+-The b, c, d, and e paramters will be null if they aren't provided by caller.
+The important thing, then, is to check whether those arguments are null before you add them to the final string.

+##HINT for #8:

 -The copyWith method shows up in a lot of classes and libraries.
 Yours should do a few things: use optional named parameters, create a new instance of MyDataObject, and use the data from the parameters to fill it (or the data from the current instance if the parameters are null.
 This is a chance to get more practice with the ?? operator!

-##HINT for #8:
+##HINT for #9:

 -This exercise looks tricky, but it's really one big `try` statement.
 Just call `untrustworthy` inside the `try`, and then use `on`, `catch`, and `finally` to catch exceptions and call methods on the logger.

-##HINT for #9:
+##HINT for #10:

 -This exercise has a one line solution.
 Just declare the constructor with `this.anInt`, `this.aString`, and `this.aDouble` as its parameters in that order.

-##HINT for #10:
+##HINT for #11:

 -The declaration for your constructor should be `Color.black() {}`.
 Inside the braces, set red, green, and blue to zero.

-##HINT for #11:
+##HINT for #12:

 -In order to make the constructor const, you'll need to make all the properties final.